MurpheyLab/trep/doc/index.rst

 and the first and second derivatives of both.
 Tools for trajectory optimization and other basic optimal control methods are also available.

-We're still getting all of this documentation together.
 You can find detailed `installation instructions
 <http://murpheylab.github.io/trep/install/>`_ on our website.
 Many examples are included with the source code (`browse online
 <https://github.com/MurpheyLab/trep/tree/master/examples>`_).